Is it safe to travel to South Africa?

 This is the key question for any tourist who wants to visit South Africa.
 It is very unlikely that you will be a victim of crime during a visit to South Africa.
 The global odds of dying in a car accident is said to be around 1 in 5,000.
 Those are extremely scary odds, yet few people hesitate to get into a car and drive somewhere.
 It is far, far more dangerous to get into a car, in any country in the world, than to come to South Africa as a tourist.

 If our own statistics as an inbound tour operator are anything to go by (as a reasonable sample), your odds are perhaps 1 in 10,000 that you may experience some form of crime while visiting South Africa.
 We have never had an incident of violent crime, where a tourist was physically harmed.
-In 13 years of operation, and having hosted thousands of tourists, we had only one case of a guest being robbed of cash during their trip, one case of a thief snatching a tourist's bag in a downtown area, and one case of theft from a hotel room safe (an inside job - the guest was later reimbursed).
+Since 2005, having hosted thousands of tourists, we had only one case of a guest being robbed of cash during their trip, one case of a thief snatching a tourist's bag in a downtown area, and one case of theft from a hotel room safe (an inside job - the guest was later reimbursed).
 No violent crimes, no injuries, no murders.
 Reality does not match the scaremongering on social media and news headlines.
 If South Africa was so dangerous, we would have seen a lot more incidents.

 Why do some South Africans maintain the country is unsafe?